 - 1.5 metres when the speed limit is more than 60km/h

 If drivers cannot pass a bicycle rider safely, they should slow down and wait until it is safe to pass the rider, leaving the minimum distance.
-To help drivers provide the minimum distance, some exemptions to the road rules will apply.
+To help drivers provide the minimum distance, some exemptions to the road rules apply.

 Drivers will be exempt from the following rules, as long as it is safe to pass the bicycle rider with at least a metre of space and they have a clear view of approaching traffic: